KyleRego/KyleRego.github.io/collections/_notes/how-to-design-programs.markdown

 When I was teaching myself programming, I found [teachyourselfcs.com](https://teachyourselfcs.com), which recommended some books for teaching yourself programming.
 The one I read was [How to Design Programs](https://htdp.org/).

-I think the main idea of this textbook is that the structure of the data informs the structure of the program.
-Designing or understanding the structure of the data is a very important step in program design.
+I think the main idea of this textbook is the structure of the data informs the structure of the program, and so designing or understanding the data type is fundamental to program design.

 As an example to demonstrate this point, consider a function that counts how many times a symbol appears in an S-expression (exercise 320).
 The data type is recursive by definition: